 For many, mixed methods have their own philosophical position, which is pragmatism.
-Pragmatist believe that if it works it’s good.
-Therefore, if mixed methods leads to a solution it’s an appropriate method to use.
+Pragmatists believe that if it works it’s good.
+Therefore, if mixed methods lead to a solution it’s an appropriate method to use.

 This post will try to explain some of the mixed method designs.
 Before explaining it is important to understand that there are several common ways to approach mixed methods

 - Qualitative and Quantitative are equal (Convergent Parallel Design)